 Experts say be careful when you buy a new heating and cooling system.
 Many homeowners invest in high-efficiency heating and cooling equipment and don’t get the comfort and energy efficiency for which they paid.

-- Understanding Efficiency Ratings.
-Modern heating and cooling equipment is very well-made and dependable.
+1. Understanding Efficiency Ratings.
+Modern heating and cooling equipment are very well-made and dependable.
 Most problems occur when the systems are installed.
-The EPA says, “Newly installed heating and cooling systems that are under or over-sized, improperly charged, or connected to a poorly designed duct system will not deliver the rated efficiency.”
+The EPA says, “Newly installed heating and cooling systems that are under or over-sized, improperly charged, or connected to a poorly designed duct system will not deliver the rated efficiency.

 - Inspect your ductwork and repair leaks.